SpazzTL/NovelpiaDownloader/README.md

 **Q: My EPUB reader is throwing errors when I try to open the EPUB.**
 A: This can be caused by missing chapters (e.g., R19 chapters being skipped due to account permissions).
 The easiest fix is to open the EPUB in [Calibre](https://calibre-ebook.com/download) (an open-source e-book & EPUB manager) and convert it to a new EPUB file.
 This can be done in bulk.

+**Q: Epub fails to load still**
+A: Use Moon+ Reader, ReadEra, or Calibre.
+Lithium and some other readers may not work, but this will be fixed in a future update.

 -----

 ## 📜 Legal & Disclaimer